PreXident/Replayer/README.txt

 #Change log#
 ############

+1.3
+Fixed replaced_path, so games converted from CK2 actually work

 1.2
 Updated to CoP
 Unfortunately no support for Randomized New World and problems with colonial nations (displayed on game start (ie non 1444 starts) as part of motherland)